MarcelW1323/clean_business_chart/clean_business_chart/README.rst

 --------

 * ColumnWithWaterfall, the first chart released with clean-business-chart (version 0.1.0)!
-  * added support for pandas in version 0.1.1
+* * added support for pandas in version 0.1.1
-  * added date column support for pandas DataFrame and added translation of column headers inside the call in version 0.1.2
+* * added date column support for pandas DataFrame and added translation of column headers inside the call in version 0.1.2
 * BarWithWaterfall, the second chart released in version 0.2.2
+* * added support for parameter sort_chart in version 0.2.4

 Read more
 ---------